fantauzzi/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Solution Design Approach

-I first adopted a very simple network design, with a fully connected layer and the output layer, to see that I could train the model and use it to drive the car in the simulator.
+I first adopted a very simple network design, with a fully connected layer and an output layer, to see that I could train the model and use it to drive the car in the simulator.

  The dataset provided by Udacity consists in more than 8000 images coming from each of the three cameras on the car, for a total of more than 24000 images, along with recorded telemetry data.
 Training data were all recorded on the same track, that I refer to as the **training track**.
 The simulator also allows driving on a second track, which I refer to as the **test track**.

 An increase in model complexity, with a number of convolutional layers followed by fully connected layers, allowed to drive the car for a portion of the training track, before going off-road.

 I decided to try the network architecture developed by NVIDIA, and also to augment the dataset in the way NVIDIA's [paper](https://arxiv.org/pdf/1604.07316v1.pdf) describes.
 I used images captured from the lateral cameras, feeding them to the network for training like if they were images from the center camera, adjusting the steering angle accordingly; that is, to the right for images taken from the left camera, and vice versa for the right camera.
-The amount of adjustement is a constant that I tuned by trial and error, finally setting it to 0.5 degrees on either side.
+The amount of adjustment is a constant that I tuned by trial and error, finally setting it to 0.5 degrees on either side.

 I also tried adopting well-established, pre-trained models, i.e. VGG-16, VGG-19 and ResNet50, via transfer learning.
 In every case I didn't get significant improvements, compared to the driving behavior of NVIDIA's model.
 This can be because those models had a different purpose, to classify images from the ImageNet database, and transfer-learning was not appropriate.
 Those models would have required to be re-trained on the new dataset, or at least fine-tuned.
 Given they are computationally expensive to train, I staid with NVIDIA's network architecture.